 What is Progress invoicing?

 Let’s take the scenario at the beginning of the blog.
 The contractor sent over the estimate and started working.
 The customer (building’s owner) chose to split the total amount into multiple payments.
-So, every time the contractor completed a stage, they would send an invoice to the customer for payment.
+So, whenever the contractor completed a stage, they would send an invoice to the customer for the price.
 It is called Progress Invoicing or Progress Billings.

 Progress Invoicing are invoices requesting payment for work completed to date.
-Progress Invoicing is prepared and submitted for payment at different stages of the project.
+Progress Invoicing is prepared and submitted for payment at different project stages.
 It is common in projects lasting a long time.

 The Progress Invoice usually includes the completed work up to date based on the original contract.
 However, it could also comprise other items or change orders that the owner and contractor agree to charge.